sentinelsat/sentinelsat/README.rst

 -s, --start TEXT  Start date of the query in the format YYYYMMDD.
 -e, --end TEXT    End date of the query in the format YYYYMMDD.
 -d, --download    Download all results of the query.
+-c, --check       Verify the MD5 checksum and write corrupt product ids to a
+                    textfile.
 -f, --footprints   Create geojson file with footprints of the query result.
 -p, --path PATH   Set the path where the files will be saved.
 -q, --query TEXT  Extra search keywords you want to use in the query.